 HTTP+JSON API that allows you to pass in a list of specification identifiers (often seen in

 specification cross-references as

-[FOO]) and returns a simple structure that you can use
+[FOO]) and returns a simple structure that you

 in order to insert bibliographical entries at the bottom your document.
 It is primarily

 used by the ReSpec publishing system, but

 it is increasingly being queried for other uses as well.
 In any case, it's small, sweet,

 simple, and all about the JSON.